aiidateam/aiida-core/docs/source/intro/installation.rst

 For maximum control and customizability, one can use ``verdi setup`` and set up the database manually as explained below.

+.. admonition:: Don't forget to backup your data!
+   :class: tip title-icon-tip

+    See the :ref:`installation backup how-to <how-to:installation:backup>`.

 .. admonition:: Want to manage multiple profiles?
    :class: seealso title-icon-read-more